mikeodr/resume/resume.md

 > Software Engineer • Jul 2014 - Nov 2016 | Senior Software Engineer • Nov 2016 - Feb 2018

-> C/C++, Python, ROS, Boost, Qt, CMake, STM32, FreeRTOS, CAN/CANopen, I2C, Ansible, Rundeck, debconf, dpkg, PLCs

 - Promoted to software lead for the OTTO 100 Autonomous Mobile Robot (AMR), driving all platform software design through to product launch.
-Resulting in the deployment for multiple fortune 500 customers on multiple continents
+- Shipped OTTO 100 ARMs to Fortune 500 companies within one year of product development start.
-- Worked collaboratively with the electrical team to bring up embedded systems and design test plans.
+- Engaged with the electrical team to bring up embedded systems and design test plans.
 Minimizing the number of hardware revisions required to just 2 for the OTTO 100 AMR
 - Improved manufacturing efficiency by replacing manual software installation steps with an automated installer with configuration prompts.
 Reducing per unit build time by 1.5 hours
 - Reduced field service technician commissioning time with creation of REST APIs to setup wireless networking and AMR configuration options.
 Eliminating manual input errors and improving deployment time per unit.
-- Created flexible APIs for third party integrators to censure interoperability with multiple attachments such as conveyors and robotic arms.
+- Created flexible APIs for third party integrators to censure interoperability with a variety attachments such as conveyors and robotic arms.
 Leading to increased ecosystem of products for end user customization and flexibility
-- Contributed to ROS open source packages
+- Produced upstream fixes and improvements to ROS open source packages
 - Inventor for a method of charging AGV/AMRs [US11287831B2](https://patents.google.com/patent/US11287831B2/en)